-1.1.
-Objectives:
+1.1 Objectives

 - a.
-To define the classifications for which City-owned and -managed property is held. - b.
-To establish the categories and associated principles under which Cityowned and -managed property may be used and occupied. - c.
-To promote equitable, effective and sustainable management practices for the use and occupation of City-owned and -managed property.
+To define the classifications for which City owned and managed property is held. - b.
+To establish the categories and associated principles under which City owned and managed property may be used and occupied. - c.
+To promote equitable, effective and sustainable management practices for the use and occupation of City owned and managed property.

-2. Planning context:
+2.0 Planning context

-Figure 1.
-Diagram of planning context.
+Figure 1: Diagram of planning context

-2.1 Related City plans and policies:
+2.1 Related City plans and policies

-2.1.1.Asset Management Plan 2009-2012 (under review)
+2.1.1 Asset Management Plan 2009-2012 (under review)

-Vision: 'For the City's community infrastructure to provide the desired level of service in the most cost effective manner for present and future customers.'
+Vision: For the City's community infrastructure to provide the desired level of service in the most cost effective manner for present and future customers.

-2.1.2.Access and Inclusion Plan 2012-2014
+2.1.2 Access and Inclusion Plan 2012-2014

-Policy statement: 'The City is committed to ensuring that its activities and services are inclusive of all members, including people with disabilities and their families or carers, and people from culturally and linguistically diverse backgrounds.
-The City will make every effort to ensure that any person who lives, works in, or visits the City of Joondalup will not be denied access to any City facility, program, service or information prepared by the City on the basis of a personal disability or background.'
+Policy statement: The City is committed to ensuring that its activities and services are inclusive of all members, including people with disabilities and their families or carers, and people from culturally and linguistically diverse backgrounds.
+The City will make every effort to ensure that any person who lives, works in, or visits the City of Joondalup will not be denied access to any City facility, program, service or information prepared by the City on the basis of a personal disability or background.

-2.1.3.
-Policies:

-- a.
-Asset Management Policy: (under review) - Objective: 'To ensure the organisation undertakes a structured and coordinated approach to asset management that will promote sustainable infrastructure for the City of Joondalup.'

-- b.
-Child Care Centres Policy: (under review) - Objective: 'To provide guidelines for the location, siting and design of child care centres to ensure that such developments are compatible with, and avoid adverse impacts on, the amenity of adjoining and surrounding areas.' - c.
-Community Facilities, Built Policy: (under review) - Objective: 'To provide a range of community facilities within the community which meet local and regional needs.' - d.
-Facility Hire Subsidy Policy: - Objectives: 'To provide guidance on determining the extent of subsidy to be offered to groups hiring City-managed facilities; To ensure facility hire subsidies are applied in a consistent, transparent and equitable manner. - e.
-Leisure Policy: (under review) - Objective: 'To guide the provision of leisure services, facilities and programs to assist in the achievement of the City of Joondalup's Mission, Vision and strategic objectives.' - f.
-Reserves, Parks and Recreation Grounds Policy: (under review) - Objective: 'To support best management practice for Councilcontrolled reserves, parks and recreation grounds while recognising community needs and community and Council responsibilities.' - g.
-Installation of Telecommunications Facilities Policy: - Objective: 'To outline the City's position on the installation of telecommunications facilities in the district.'
+2.1.3 Policies

+a.
+Asset Management Policy

+Objective: To outline a framework for the long-term management of City assets that aligns to the City's broader strategic objectives and reflects a sustainable approach to service delivery.

+b.
+Child Care Centres Policy (under review)

+Objective: To provide guidelines for the location, siting and design of child care centres to ensure that such developments are compatible with, and avoid adverse impacts on, the amenity of adjoining and surrounding areas.

+c.
+Requests for New or Capital Upgrades to Existing Community Buildings Policy d.
+Facility Hire Subsidy Policy e.
+Leisure Policy (under review)

+Objective: To provide a coordinated approach to the assessment and approval of requests for new or capital upgrades to existing community buildings.

+Objectives: To provide guidance on determining the extent of subsidy to be offered to groups hiring City managed facilities; to ensure facility hire subsidies are applied in a consistent, transparent and equitable manner.

+Objective: To guide the provision of leisure services, facilities and programs to assist in the achievement of the City of Joondalup's Mission, Vision and strategic objectives.

+f.
+Reserves, Parks and Recreation Grounds Policy (under review)

+Objective: To support best management practice for Council-controlled reserves, parks and recreation grounds while recognising community needs and community and Council responsibilities.

+g.
+Installation of Telecommunications Facilities Policy

+Objective: To outline the City's position on the installation of telecommunications facilities in the district.

-3. The City's role and statutory obligations:
+3.0 The City's role and statutory obligations